xcp-ng/uefistored/docs/overview.md

 ## Architecture

-Virtualizing UEFI Secure Boot should preserve the properties observed in the above-mentioned architecture.
+Virtualizing UEFI Secure Boot should preserve the properties observed in the above-mentioned context.
 These include, (1) operating system integrity is verified prior to execution, and (2) UEFI Variables and Variable service methods reside in a protected space.